magbenji/summary/index.md

 # Results
+The number of reported Covid-19 cases by each US state have been increasing at an exponential rate.
+We anticpate that the number of Covid-19 cases in Idaho will follow this exponential rate seen in the other states in the short term.
+*summmary of SIER models here*

+In the figure below the number of cases reported by each US state, since the first day with cases reported, is shown.
+The number of Covid-19 cases data for Idaho is shown in red.
+The predicted number of cases for Idaho for the next two weeks, if the spread continues at the same rate, is shown in blue.

+![Covid-19 cases reported in the US][image3]

 The below figures show the anticipated number of infected, hospitalized, and deaths for Idaho.

 For more information